Specialist Bowel Cancer Screening Practitioner Programme

 About one in 20 people in the UK will develop bowel cancer during their lifetime, making it the third most common cancer in the UK.
 It is the second leading cause of cancer deaths with over 16,000 people dying from it each year.

-The programme is the only one of its type in England, and since it was launched in 2007, SSPs from across England have successfully worked through the 10 month course.
+The programme is the only one of its type in England and, since it was launched in 2007, SSPs from across England have successfully worked through the course.

 The programme is delivered over 10 months, with a total of 400 hours of learning.

 You will spend 10 days at LJMU, completing: